iTwin/viewer-components-react/packages/itwin/tree-widget/README.md

 `ModelsTreeComponent` building blocks:

-- `ModelsTree` renders the tree without a the header.
+- `ModelsTree` renders the tree without the header.
 - `ModelsVisibilityHandler` knows how to get and control display of various concepts displayed in the Models tree: Subjects, Models, Categories, Elements.

 ### Categories tree